 FERC Order No. 831 requires all energy offers above \$1,000 per MWh to provide supporting documentation.
 Economic resources offer into the energy market and must provide supporting documentation to offer above \$1,000 per MWh.
-FERC stated, "[t]he offer cap reforms, however, do not apply to capacity-only demand response resources that do not submit incremental energy offers into energy markets."21 Demand resources participate in both the capacity and energy markets and are not capacity only resources.
+FERC stated, "[t]he offer cap reforms, however, do not apply to capacity-only demand response resources that do not submit incremental energy offers into energy markets."
+Demand resources participate in both the capacity and energy markets and are not capacity only resources.
 It is not clear whether FERC intended to exclude demand resources with high strike prices from the requirements of Order 831.
 Demand resources should not be permitted to make offers above \$1,000 per MWh without the same verification requirements applied to economic resources or generation resources.
+The

-The MMU recommends that the rules for maximum offer for the emergency and pre-emergency program match the maximum offer for generation resources.
+20 157 FERC ¶ 61,115 (2016).
+21 Id. at 8.
+MMU recommends that the rules for maximum offer for the emergency and pre-emergency program match the maximum offer for generation resources.

-Table 6-2 shows registered sites and MW for the last day of each month for the period January 1, 2010, through December 31, 2017.
+Table 6-2 shows registered sites and MW for the last day of each month for the period January 1, 2014, through March 31, 2018.
 Registration is a prerequisite for CSPs to participate in the economic program.
-The monthly average number of registrations for economic demand response increased and the monthly average registered MW decreased in 2017 compared to 2016.
-Average monthly registrations decreased by 68, 8.8 percent, from 774 in 2016 to 706 in 2017.
-Average monthly registered and may change as a result of continued PJM billing updates.
-18 Economic credits are synonymous with revenue received for reductions under the economic load response program.
+The monthly average number of registrations for economic demand response increased and the monthly average registered MW decreased in the first three months of 2018 compared to the first three months of 2017.
+Average monthly registrations decreased by 319, 37.3 percent, from 854 in the first three months of 2017 to 536 in the first three months of 2018.
+Average monthly registered MW decreased by 916 MW, 35.4 percent, from 2,586 MW in the first three months of 2017 to 1,669 MW in the first three months of 2018.